martinotecco/pc-remotecontrol-telegrambot/README.md

     under *If the task is already running, then the following rule applies:* choose *Run a new instance in parallel*, then click *OK* to confirm <br />
     close the Task Scheduler window<br />
 **14.** close the File Explorer window <br />
-    press the Win+V keybind to open the clipboard, a small window should appear but, if you see a *Turn on* button, just close it, otherwise click *Clear all* <br />
+    press the Win+V keybind to open the clipboard, a small window should has appeared but, if you see a *Turn on* button, just close it, otherwise click *Clear all* <br />
     remember to close the web browser when you'll finish reading <br />
 ⠀ <br />
 Done!
 You've set up the remote controller successfully. <br />